Tiny computers reveal how wild bats hunt so efficiently

-Category: Environment Hits: 0An international research team has experienced the world of wild bats to experience through echoes recorded on-board the bats by 3-gram computers.
+Category: Environment Hits: 3An international research team has experienced the world of wild bats to experience through echoes recorded on-board the bats by 3-gram computers.
 The tiny computers also recorded the echolocation calls and the movement of each bat in three dimensions.
 With surprising results: The bats control the strength of their returning echoes by calling louder or weaker - and when hunting, they merely whisper to focus only on the prey and reduce the clutter from other echoes.

 Read more https://www.sciencedaily.com/releases/2021/03/210303142524.htm